PxlTail/Apple-Intelligence/README.md

 # @pxltail/apple-intelligence
-**Version 1.0.2-beta**
+**Version 1.0.3-beta**

-This is a basic library that lets you access Apple's new [`FoundationModels`] API(https://developer.apple.com/documentation/foundationmodels) via REST.
+This is a basic library that lets you access Apple's new [FoundationModels] API(https://developer.apple.com/documentation/foundationmodels) via REST.

 As of writing, it's the only library that does so.